geremyb12/nd0821-c3-starter-code/README.md

 Download the census.csv dataset from the data folder in the starter repository.
 Clean the data by removing spaces.
 ## Model Development
-A logistic regression model was trained and tested using the initial starter code.
+A logistic regression model was trained and tested using the initial starter code from nd0821-c3-starter-code.
 ## Evaluation Model Metrics
 Evaluation on Test Set: